We are theLocke Family Association, for the Locke families of early New England.

 3. Reunion Brochure: John Locke lends us his considerable experience in graphics and page layout for our annual brochures with reunion details;

-Reunion Coordinator: 4.
-David Wilson has researched his roots for years and joined in 2013 when he found his great-grandmother's name and photo in the 1916 genealogy.
-He is our reunion planner when held in the Rye area and he is our liaison with the Rye Historical Society.;
+4. Reunion Coordinator: David Wilson has researched his roots for years and joined in 2013 when he found his great-grandmother's name and photo in the 1916 genealogy.
+He is our reunion planner when held in the Rye area and he is our liaison with the New Hampshire Historical Society.;

 5. At Large: Chris Locke who supports the Association with his knowledge and experience.